Abstract Syntax Tree (AST)

 }

-Referring back to our grammar, we actually have different kinds of recursive expressions;
+Looking back at our grammar, we have two recursive patterns:

 UnaryExpr = { Operator ~ Term }